The Eye Tribe: Uses

-The Eye Tribe Company is developing their eye tracking device in hopes that sometime in the near future many products, such as smart phones, tablets, and computers, will carry Eye Tribe's software.
-The company's goal is for their eye tracking technology to become a household item and a common feature on most devices.
+The Eye Tribe Company is developing eye-tracking technology with the goal that in the near future, smartphones, tablets, and computers will commonly uses its software.
+The company aims to make eye tracking technology, a standard household feature that will use everyday devices.

-From their demos, The Eye Tribe makes it clear that they hope their technology will become versatile, used for many things from games to working, from browsing the web to security.
-A game most often used in their demos is Fruit Ninja, an application on most smart phones (used in iPhones and androids).
-The game usually uses a touch screen to slice fruit, but with eye tribe technology, the gamer would just look at the screen and use their gaze to play.
-Eye Tribe is working with other application designers to integrate their technology into other games for pleasure.
+From their goals, The Eye Tribe makes it clear that they hope their technology will become versatile, used for many things from games to working, from browsing the web to security.
+A game most often used in their demos is Fruit Ninja, an app on most smart phones (used in iPhones and androids).
+The game uses a touch screen to slice fruit, but with eye tribe technology, the people would just look at the screen and use their gaze to play.
+Eye Tribe is currently working with other app designers to integrate their technology into other games for pleasure.

 The Eye Tribe Company often demonstrates how their software works in their demos by showing someone scrolling down a web page by just staring at the screen.
 It exemplifies how the device can be hands-free when needed, making it easy and quick to read and browse the web.
 An example would be when you are watching a how-to video, you can pause it or rewind with your eyes, because your hands are too busy.

 Another example of eye tracking is security.
 Users can set a gaze-operated password, where they would have to look at certain parts of the screen in order to unlock the device.
 Some would argue that this is a more efficient and secure way to lock their devices.